jgaya/condetodo/content/blog/infinite-playlist-parte-2.md

 67. Dire Straits - Money For Nothing
 68. Paul Young - Everytime You Go Away
 69. Mr. Mister - Broken Wings
-70. Phil Collins - In The Air Tonight
+70. Guns 'n Roses - Welcome To The Jungle
 71. Whitesnake - Is This Love
 72. The Clash - Should I Stay or Should I Go
 73. Air Supply - All Out Of Love